Sairyss/domain-driven-hexagon/README.md

 For example:

 - Operational errors can happen when validation error is thrown by validating user input, it means that input body is incorrect and a `400 Bad Request` exception should be returned to the user with details of what fields are incorrect ([notification pattern](https://martinfowler.com/eaaDev/Notification.html)).
 In this case user can fix the input body and retry the request.
 - On the other hand, programmer error means something unexpected occurs in the program.
-For example, when exception happens on a new domain object creation, sometimes it can mean that an object is not used as intended and some rule is violated, for example a programmer did a mistake by assigning an incorrect value to a constructor, or value got mutated at some point and is no longer valid.
-In this case user cannot do anything to fix this, only a programmer can.
-In this case it may be more appropriate to throw a different type of exception that should be logged and then returned to the user as `500 Internal Server Error`, in this case without adding much additional details to the response since it may cause a leak of some sensitive data.
+For example, when exception happens on a new domain object creation, sometimes it can mean that a class is not used as intended and some rule is violated, for example a programmer did a mistake by assigning an incorrect value to a constructor, or value got mutated at some point and is no longer valid.
+In this case user cannot do anything to fix this, only a programmer can, so it may be more appropriate to throw a different type of exception that should be logged and then returned to the user as `500 Internal Server Error`, in this case without adding much additional details to the response since it may cause a leak of some sensitive data.

 ### Error Serialization